 To let go is to open a door, and to clear a path and set yourself free.

-If you find you’re having a hard time letting go of the fear of letting go, read this poem.
+If and when find you’re having a hard time letting go of the fear of letting go…read this poem.
 (I suggest you print it out and keep it close by.)

 Until we speak again…